 A novelty on the fair in 2018 was a room called ‘Brides Success – from style to dress’ for all ‘brides’ (there’s a special ticket for this).
 Here you’ll have the chance to try on wedding clothes with the help of professional stylists.
-You can get help from celebrity stylists, make up tips and advice from wedding coordinators.
+You can get help from celebrity stylists, makeup tips and advice from wedding coordinators.
 For future wedding couples there will also be a special lounge, ‘Bröllopssalongen (the Wedding Hall)’, where you can get advice in everything from law to economy, and also get relationship advice from experts.

 “The topics are a bit deeper, not everything is happiness and glamour when it comes to marriage,” Ann-Christin says, and continues:

 “Creating the wedding fair’s content every year is a collaboration between the exhibitors, my partners, and me, where I’m the exhibitors’ paintbrush and they give color from the whole palette.
 I think it’s important that both the exhibitors and we feel that we’re creating the fair together,” Ann-Christin concludes our pleasant conversation that took place in one of the beautiful rooms at the Grand Hotel in Stockholm.